laureho/building-footprint-damage-assess/README.md

 - Precision of building footprint prediction was notably better for `image_2` and `image_5` where there's a high prevalence of buildings with red/white roofs, but over-segmentation of roads and ground terrain was common
 - Prediction on original vs. sharpened images:
     - Severe problem of under-segmentation was observed when using the sharpened versions of `image_1`, `image_3`, `image_4`, when using the original versions certain building footprints were at least correctly segmented (in `image_1` & `image_3`) but over-segmentation of roads and barren fields was also prominent
+- Exported GeoJSON files and the visualizations of building footprints superimposed on the respective images can be found under `output/`

 - Suggestions for improvement:
     - Introduce data augmentations during training